ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 In JavaScript "number" is a weak type, for all kinds of numbers.
 In racket, a number has a stonger type, like "integer"... but still is automatically assigned (like in JS).

 One very smart thing about the `pict-lib` provided by `#lang/slideshow`, is that almost all functions take a `pict` typed value and return a `pict` as well.
-That's why we can combine them, and reuse them.
+That's why I can combine them, and reuse them.
 More generally, that's how you make a good DSL, and not only a framework/library.

 So this should work perfectly: